 If you and your spouse are considering a separate maintenance arrangement, you must enter into a separation agreement that dictates the terms of your separation.
 This agreement requires the spouses to work together on resolving issues such as child support, child custody, and alimony.
 In the alternative, you can have a judge resolve these issues for you.

 Part of the appeal of separate maintenance is that it resolves marital issues without formally ending the marriage.
 The agreement also covers issues such as bank accounts and marital property division.

 If you are thinking about entering into a separation agreement with your spouse, you will need an experienced family law attorney at your side.
-Call our Lawrenceville legal separation attorneys at Crystal Wright Law, LLC, to help you through the process.
+Call our Lawrenceville legal separation attorneys at Crystal Wright Law, to help you through the process.
 We know family law through and through, and you can rest assured that you are working with top-rated family lawyers in Lawrenceville, Georgia.

 Child Custody and Child Support in Legal Separation Cases